algolia/algoliasearch-wordpress/README.md

 [Algolia Search](http://www.algolia.com) is a hosted full-text, numerical, and faceted search engine capable of delivering realtime results from the first keystroke.

-This plugin replaces the default search of Wordpress with an Algolia realtime search.
+This plugin replaces the default search of Wordpress adding an as-you-type auto-completion menu and an instant search results page.
 It has been designed to support plugins like WooCommerce in addition to the standard blog system.

 ![Latest version](https://img.shields.io/badge/latest-0.0.9-green.svg)
 ![MIT](http://img.shields.io/badge/license-MIT-green.svg?style=flat-square)